ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Abstract

 \section{Abstract}

-Solving complex tasks usually requires LLMs to generate long multi-step reasoning chains.
-Previous work has shown that verifying the correctness of individual reasoning steps can further improve the performance and efficiency of LLMs on such tasks and enhance solution interpretability.
-However, existing verification approaches, such as Process Reward Models (PRMs), are either computationally expensive, limited to specific domains, or require large-scale human or model-generated annotations.
-Thus, we propose a lightweight alternative for step-level reasoning verification based on data-driven uncertainty estimation.
-We train transformer-based uncertainty quantification heads (UHeads) that use the internal states of the frozen LLM to estimate the uncertainty of its reasoning steps during generation.
-The approach is fully automatic: target labels are generated either by another larger LLM (e.g., DeepSeek R1) or in a self-supervised manner by the original model itself.
-UHeads are both effective and lightweight, containing less than 10M parameters.
-Across multiple domains, including mathematics, planning, and general knowledge question answering, they match or even exceed the performance of PRMs that are up to 810× larger.
-Our findings suggest that the internal states of LLMs encode their uncertainty and can serve as reliable signals for reasoning verification, offering a promising direction towards scalable and generalizable introspective LLMs. \blankfootnote{$\diamondsuit$ Equal contribution.
-Correspond to \texttt{\{jingni,efadeeva,msachan\}@ethz.ch, tianyi\_wu@u.nus.edu, artem.shelmanov@mbzuai.ac.ae}}
+LLMs can solve complex tasks by generating long, multi-step reasoning chains.
+Test-time scaling (TTS) can further improve performance by sampling multiple variants of intermediate reasoning steps, verifying their correctness, and selecting the best steps for continuation.
+However, existing verification approaches, such as Process Reward Models (PRMs), are computationally expensive and require large-scale human or model-generated annotations.
+We propose a lightweight alternative for step-level reasoning verification based on probing the internal states of LLMs.
+We train a transformer-based probe that uses the internal states of a frozen LLM to estimate the credibility of its reasoning steps during generation.
+Annotation can be provided either by a larger LLM (e.g., DeepSeek-R1) or in a self-supervised manner by the original model itself.
+The probes are lightweight, containing fewer than 10M parameters.
+Across multiple domains, including mathematics, planning, and general knowledge question answering, our probes match or exceed the performance of PRMs that are up to 810× larger.
+These results suggest that LLM internal states encode confidence in their reasoning processes and can serve as reliable signals for step verification, offering a promising path toward scalable, generalizable TTS and more introspective LLMs.\footnote{Code and data: \url{https://reprobe.github.io/}.}